Fan Buyer's Guide - Ceiling Fan Mounting & Installation Options

 What type of ceiling fan mounting is best for your space?
 There are several options available, each designed to optimize air circulation and fit proportionally into a space, whether it is small or large.
 To find how to install a ceiling fan in your home, you'll need to pay careful attention to the mounting options available including close-to-ceiling, flush with the ceiling, extended from the ceiling and on a sloped ceiling.

 Regulations do require fans to be installed at least 7 feet up from the floor.
-Aside from that, you can choose the fan mounting that best suits your room and your style.
+Aside from that, you can choose the fan mounting that best suits your room and of course, your style.

-This type of flush mount ceiling fan is ideal for low ceilings (8 feet ).
-There is no space between the ceiling fan’s motor housing and the ceiling.
-It's a great choice for smaller urban spaces, including apartments and condos.
+This type of flush mount ceiling fan is ideal for low ceilings (8 feet or shorter).
+There is no space between the ceiling fan's motor housing and the ceiling, making it an ideal choice for smaller urban spaces, including apartments and condos.
+Although low profile, hugger fans are still packed with exceptional style.

 A downrod of 3 to 5 inches is installed between the ceiling canopy and fan.
-The added space between the low profile ceiling fan and ceiling allows for more air circulation and fan efficiency.
-This mounting option is good for living room ceiling fans or any room where the ceiling to floor height is roughly nine feet.
+The added space between the low profile ceiling fan and ceiling allows for more air circulation and fan efficiency, while still remaining close to the ceiling and out of the way.
+This mounting option is good for living rooms, bedrooms, home offices or any room where the ceiling to floor height is roughly 9 feet.
+Before choosing a low profile fan, be sure to measure the space between your ceiling and floor.

 Ceiling Fans with Downrods

-In rooms with high ceilings, it is a good idea to add longer downrods to your ceiling fan.
-This is an ideal configuration for great rooms, lofts and expansive entryways.
-Most large ceiling fans include a downrod as a mounting option, but you will want to double check before you purchase your new fan.
+In rooms with high ceilings, it is a good idea to add longer downrods to your ceiling fan to successfully extend it from the base of the ceiling.
+This is an ideal configuration for great rooms, lofts and expansive entryways with noticeably tall ceilings.
+Most large ceiling fans include a downrod as a mounting option given they will likely be placed in a room with high ceilings, however you will want to double check before you purchase your new fan for your home.

 Ceiling Fans On Sloped & Sloped Ceilings